wellcomecollection/catalogue-pipeline/sierra_adapter/README.md

 <img style="width: 400px" src="images/shape_of_the_data.svg">

+## What do we need for a Work?

+The adapter needs to provide enough data for the Sierra transformer to create a Work for the catalogue API.
-When we create a Work from the Sierra data, we take a single bib and all the items it is associated with.
+To create a Work from the Sierra data, we need a single bib and all the items it is associated with.
-We turn the bib into a Work, and the items into Items.

 <img style="width: 400px" src="images/work_from_sierra.svg">

+In our ontology, the "Work" is the conceptual thing – which maps to a bib in Sierra – and an "Item" is the individual objects – like Sierra items.